 This means that regardless of its sex, Hereditary Grand Duke Guillaume and Countess Stephanie de Lannoy’s first child will one day become the Sovereign of Luxembourg.Filed under Luxembourg

-Tagged Grand Duchess Maria Teresa, Grand Duke Henri, Hereditary Grand Duke Guillaume, National Day, Prince Félix of Luxembourg, Prince Louis, Princess Alexandra of Luxembourg, Princess Tessy, Succession.
+Tagged Grand Duchess Maria Teresa, Grand Duke Henri, Hereditary Grand Duke Guillaume, National Day, Prince Félix of Luxembourg, Prince Louis of Luxembourg, Princess Alexandra of Luxembourg, Princess Tessy, Succession.